fortysix2ahead/tracs/README.md

 tracs fetch
 ```

-This will fetch activity information from one or more remote services (currently Polar Flow and Strava, and Waze, but
+This will fetch activity information from one or more remote services (currently Bikecitizens, Polar Flow, Strava, and
-the latter one is special).
-This command basically checks what activities are available online and stores this
+Waze, but the latter one is special).
+This command basically checks what activities
-information in the internal database.
-Only metadata is downloaded.
+are available online and stores this information in the internal database.
+Only
+metadata is downloaded.

 ```bash
 tracs download